 As it is evident on the map above, the Drake Passage is further south of Cape Horn, and known as "the cemetery of ships" or "the cape of horror."
 Can I sail such dangerous sea in a small boat Aomi?

 Even If Aomi can arrive in Antarctica, she will be surrounded and locked in ice.
 The sharp edges of the ice may make holes in the F.R.P. made hull.
 There were so many problems I couldn't fix.
 I didn't know what to do.

 However, I wished to go anyway.
 I had desired to go at any cost.
 Antarctica was close to Buenos Aires, the capital of Argentina, where Aomi was staying.
 How could I have suppressed the passion for the Antarctic?

 "If I miss this chance, I will never have another chance again in my life."

 "Anyway, I'll challenge," I made up my mind and started to collect information.

 One day, when I visited the Japanese embassy in Buenos Aires, a man working there gave me newspaper-clippings.

 A clipping described the weather in Antarctica.
 Let me quote it below.

-Just a few hours before, the sky in the white night had been deep blue.
-It had been like summer with the temperature went up to the freezing point.
+Just a few hours before, the sky in the white night was deep blue.
+It had been like summer with the temperature which went up to the freezing point.

 Suddenly, clouds covered the sky, and everything turned gray.
 There were no boundaries between the sky, land, and sea.

 "Because of the sudden change of the weather, it is hazardous even in summer.
 We have many victims," said captain Barrios.

 When the snowstorm got a little weaker, we left the Base Marambio and had a trip of 2-3 hours to the Base Esperanza.
 In the meantime, the sky cleared as if the snowstorm had been unreal.